anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries.md

 ---

 If you find anything confusing while following this guide, feel free to use [this repository](https://github.com/anav5704/great-quotes) as a reference.
-I am planning to create a proper standalone starter temple for a Prisma and Drizzle dual ORM Next.js app very soon.
+I am planning to create a proper standalone starter template for a Prisma and Drizzle dual ORM Next.js app very soon.

 ## Setup Neon PostgreSQL